codewithsr/Snake-Water-or-Gun/README.md

 # Snake-Water-or-Gun
 This game is what we all have played in our childhood with our friends.
 Since in lockdown, we all are restricted to our homes, so I have made this game to play with computer.
 The rule are similar to Rock Paper or Scissors game.

-  You just need to type the number corresponding to every character and press Enter.
+  You just need to type the alphabet corresponding to every character and press Enter.

 Rules:
 1) Snake wins over water but loses to gun.